Excitation-pulse intensity mediated control of coherent nonlinear optical response of a V-type system: Single-pulse excitation

-Here, we focus on two representative cases: excitation by a very short Gaussian pulse with a 10 fs FWHM duration, which approximates a $\delta$-function pulse, and a comparatively longer 85 fs Gaussian pulse.
+These OBEs cannot be solved analytically for finite-duration Gaussian pulses.
+We solve them numerically and monitor the evolution of the system’s density matrix as a function of pulse area.
+We assume that the laser pulse is resonant with the transition to the first excited state, while the second excited state is detuned by $\Delta$.
+We focus on two representative cases: excitation by a very short Gaussian pulse with FWHM of 10 fs, which approximates a $\delta$-function pulse, and a comparatively longer 120 fs Gaussian pulse.
 Figure \ref{fig:Norm_pop} illustrates both the scenarios.
-In the case of the 10 fs pulse, our simulations reveal that the populations of all three states exhibit clear, sinusoidal oscillations with respect to the pulse area, as shown in Fig. \ref{fig:Norm_pop}(a).
-The period of these oscillations matches the analytical prediction for $\delta$-function excitation.
-Additionally, the plots in Fig. \ref{fig:Norm_pop}(c) show that the coherences $\rho_{01}$ and $\rho_{02}$ also demonstrate sinusoidal Rabi oscillations, with the period being halved than that for the populations, while the coherence $\rho_{12}$ shows the same Rabi period as the population of each individual state.
+In the case of the 10 fs pulse, the populations of all three states exhibit clear, sinusoidal oscillations with respect to the pulse area, as shown in Fig. \ref{fig:Norm_pop}(a).
+This behavior shows that the two transitions evolve in sync with each other with the period of oscillations equal to the analytical value of the Rabi period obtained for $\delta$-function excitation.
+The coherences $|\rho_{01}|$ and $|\rho_{02}|$ also demonstrate sinusoidal Rabi oscillations, as shown in Fig. \ref{fig:Norm_pop}(c).
+The period appears half of that for the populations since the phase of coherences $\rho_{01}$ and $\rho_{02}$ flips during a single Rabi oscillation.

-In contrast, Rabi oscillations become significantly more complex when the system is excited with a longer 85 fs pulse, as illustrated in Figs. \ref{fig:Norm_pop}(b) \& \ref{fig:Norm_pop}(d).
-In this case, the evolution of the populations and coherences deviate from a sinusoidal behavior.
+In contrast, the Rabi oscillations become significantly more complex when the system is excited with a longer 120 fs pulse, as illustrated in Figs. \ref{fig:Norm_pop}(b) \& \ref{fig:Norm_pop}(d).
 The observed pattern is characterized by multiple local maxima and minima across various pulse areas.
-Notably, at a pulse area of 2.3$\pi$, the ground-state population reaches a maximum again, while the populations and polarizations of all other states diminish to zero.
-This pattern repeats for every subsequent 2.3$\pi$ increment in pulse area (not shown here), indicating that the complex dynamics are superimposed on a periodic variation.
+We note that, because of the complex coherent dynamics, the pulse area values are not very useful in predicting the final state of the system; instead, they primarily quantify the intensity of the excitation pulses.